 Nigeria News Today.
-Your online Nigerian Newspaper : Of Gaddafi, Obama, Buhari and Atiku By Reno Omokri
+Your online Nigerian Newspaper : Of Gaddafi, Obama, Buhari And Atiku by Reno Omokri

 It does not matter to the President, obviously, that by trying to ground INTELS he is putting the jobs of many Nigerians at risk.

-But the most hypocritical thing that this government did is to attack Atiku’s credibility over his decision to quit the ruling All Progressive Congress.
+But the most hypocritical thing that this government did is to attack Atiku’s credibility over his decision to quit the ruling All Progressives Congress.

 The President even permitted one of his official spokesperson to verbally insult Atiku in public after first unleashing Malam Nasir El-Rufai to take Atiku to the cleaners right there at the Presidential Villa.

-But to show that President Buhari and his surrogates are hypocrites, let’s take a quick look at the political odysseys of those criticizing Atiku for leaving the APC,
+But to show that President Buhari and his surrogates are hypocrites, let’s take a quick look at the political odysseys of those criticising Atiku for leaving the APC,

 Muhammadu Buhari, from: